mbuhidar/C64_Bug_Repellent/README.md

 depress SHIFT LOCK.
 As long as it is locked, the display will remain frozen.

 Compare the table your machine generates to the table in Ahoy! that follows the program you're entering.
-If you spot a difference, an error exists in the line.Jot down the numbers of lines where contradictions occur, LIST each line, spot the errors, and correct them.
+If you spot a difference, an error exists in the line.
+Jot down the numbers of lines where contradictions occur, LIST each line, spot the errors, and correct them.

 ******************************************************************************